Brad Rheingans: Early life

 Rheingans was born in Appleton, Minnesota.
-While in high school, he won honours in football, wrestling, and track and field.
+While in high school, he won honors in football, wrestling, and track and field.
 His high school friends included fellow future professional wrestling personality Eric Bischoff.
 After graduating high school, Rheingans enrolled in North Dakota State University.

 Amateur wrestling career

-Originally from Appleton, Rheingans was an NCAA Division II champion in 1975 for North Dakota State University and wrestled in the 1976 Olympics, placing fourth.
+Originally from Appleton, Rheingans was an NCAA Division II champion in 1975 for North Dakota State University and wrestled in the 1976 Olympics, placing fourth in Greco-Roman wrestling.
 He qualified for the Olympic team in 1980, but did not compete due to the United States boycott.
-Between Olympics, he placed third for a bronze medal at the 1979 World Wrestling Championships.
+Between Olympics, he placed third for a bronze medal at the 1979 World Wrestling Championships in Greco-Roman.
 He was later inducted into the Tribune Hall of Fame.
 Rheingans also won gold medals in the 1975 and 1979 Pan American Games.

 From 1976 to 1977, Rheingans served as assistant wrestling coach for the University of Minnesota.

 He went on to serve as a coach for the Minnesota Wrestling Club, where he trained Jeff Blatnick for the 1980 Summer Olympics.

 Like Rheingans, Blatnick qualified for the Olympic team in 1980, but did not compete due to the United States boycott.